rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 #### [Set Custom Expiry](/en/core-api/advanced-features.md#custom-transaction-expiry)
 </div>

-### 3. Handling Transaction Notification
+## 3. Handling Transaction Notification

-When the transaction status changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
+When the transaction status changes, Midtrans notifies you at the *Redirect URL* and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.

-HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.
+HTTP POST request with JSON body will be sent to your server's *Notification URL* configured on dashboard.

 <details>
 <summary><b>Configuring Payment Notification URL</b></summary>